-The maximum reimbursement rate for new project grant applications submitted to the Authority on or after July 1, 2007 is 80% of approved project costs.
+The range of reimbursement rates for new project grant applications submitted to the Authority is between 40% and 80% of approved project costs.
 The Authority promulgated new regulations with respect to the application and approval process for projects submitted after July 1, 2007.
 The Authority expects to pay grants for such projects as project costs are incurred pursuant to project funding agreements between the Authority and the municipalities.
 None of the interest expense incurred on debt issued by municipalities to finance their portion of the costs of new projects will be included in the approved project costs eligible for reimbursement.